 - Develop and maintain an adequate budgeting and accounting system;

 - Develop and maintain an adequate internal audit system.

 Under Part 10.1.1 of the Financial Management Act 1994:

 In circumstances where shortages and surpluses of money, stores and property may occur, an appropriate level of control is necessary to ensure probity, safeguard money, stores and property and maintain accurate and consistent accounting records.
 This requires the establishment of relevant reporting, investigation and accounting procedures.

-- Fraud & Corrupt Conduct Control Procedure
+- Fraud & Corrupt Conduct Control Policy

 - Delegations - Contract, Financial, Staffing and Tender Policy